 The absolute laws vary by state so it’s important to check your state’s regulations and policies.
 However, the basics are about the same across the United States.
 Whether you’re a small business or a large corporation, worker’s compensation is available to protect you and your employees.

-Let’s take a look at a few things you need to know about this important type of insurance policy for your business.
+Let’s take a look at a few things you need to know about this important coverage in a sea of various types of insurance for your business.

 Basic Work Comp Facts You Should Know